dista/g-web-downloader/README.md

-Download a website from just a simple link!
+Download a website from just a entry link!
 =============================================